Bipolar psychosis: What you need to know

 Psychosis in bipolar disorder and in schizophrenia

-Bipolar psychosis and schizophrenia psychosis share some overlapping features.
-Both disorders can disrupt a person's life enough to interfere with daily activities and their ability to maintain close relationships or hold down a job.
+Both conditions can disrupt a person's life enough to interfere with daily activities and their ability to maintain close relationships or hold down a job.

 Bipolar psychosis generally lasts for brief periods of time.
-A person who is experiencing an episode of bipolar psychosis is likely to return to a lucid state.
-A person with schizophrenia may not be able to return to an associative state.
+A person who is experiencing an episode of bipolar psychosis is likely to return to a lucid state with treatment.

 In children and adults